Best Christmas Markets in Munich, Germany – Top Guide 2025

 Visitors will find delicious local foods, including bratwurst, pretzels, and mulled wine, all while enjoying live music and performances.

-The intimate atmosphere, combined with the beautiful backdrop of the surrounding historic architecture, makes the Haidhausen Christmas Market one of visitors’ favorite markets.
+The intimate atmosphere and the beautiful backdrop of the surrounding historic architecture make the Haidhausen Christmas Market one of the visitors’ favorite markets.

 Daily 11:00 AM – 9:00 PM; December 24th 10:00 AM – 2:00 PM